LYK-love/LYK-love.github.io/source/_drafts/DreamerV3.md

 3. By default, $s_t$ or $z_t$ represents the stochastic state predicted by the representation model.
 4. The latent state of Dreamer(V1,V2,V3) is the <u>concatenation</u> of $h_t$ and $z_t$.
 5. The representation model and the transition model both compute the (**normal**) distribution of the stochastic state.
-   * representation model: $p$, prior
+   * representation model: $p$, posterior
-   * transition model: $q$, posterior
+   * transition model: $q$, prior
-   * the stochastic states are sampled through the corresponding distributions
+   * the stochastic states are sampled through the corresponding distributions.

 # DreamerV3